COLUMBIA WILLAMETTE COMPENSATION GROUP

 A2.
 Corporate Membership: Corporate memberships are open to businesses/organizations who have an interest in compensation and benefits.
 Only one corporate membership is required per organization, with multiple representatives able to attend functions, hold office, and serve on committees.
 Corporate memberships have one vote per organization.

 A3.
 Consultant Membership: Consultant membership is open to all individuals who provide consulting services in the compensation and/or benefits fields for a professional services firm.
-Consultant members are able to attend functions, serve on committees, and may hold office.
+Consultant members may attend functions, serve on committees, and may hold office.
 Consultant members can vote, with one vote per consultant membership.

 A4.
 Student Membership: Student membership is open to all individuals enrolled in an undergraduate or graduate business or Human Resources program at an accredited college or university.
 Student members may serve on committees but cannot hold office or vote.